sassoftware/restaf-server/README.md

 # See notes below on running with SSL enabled
 ENV TLS_CREATE="C:US,ST:NC,L:Cary,O:yourcompany,OU:STO,CN:localhost"
 ENV SAMESITE=None,secure

+# It is better to set this before invoking the server
 ENV NODE_TLS_REJECT_UNAUTHORIZED=0

 # set this to YES if you want access to the authentication token in the app